 Hong Kong, thanks to its world-class infrastructure and well-educated, talented workers, is among the world’s best places to do business.
-Built on a comparatively small area, the city nevertheless can boast with national parks and islands, along with its famous skyline, architectural landmarks and shopping opportunities.
+Built in a comparatively small area, the city nevertheless can boast with national parks and islands, along with its famous skyline, architectural landmarks, and shopping opportunities.

 But how is Hong Kong performing in terms of city reputation and influence, business attractiveness and sustainability?

-- Hong Kong as hub for creativity and innovation.
+- Hong Kong as a hub for creativity and innovation

 Hong Kong’s reputation and influence

-Ranking 9th in the Global Power City Index (2017), Hong Kong is the 4th best-placed city in Asia after Tokyo (3rd), Singapore (5th) and Seoul (6th).
-The city received high scores for accessibility (5th), its economy (7th), research and development expenditure (11th).
-It also scored well for its environment (18th) and cultural interaction (22nd).
-Hong Kong’s weakest point is in the category of livability, where it ranks 36th.
-In terms of city attractiveness for different audiences, Hong Kong scored highest among managers (9th) and lowest among artists (44th).
+Ranking 9th in the Global Power City Index (2019), Hong Kong is the 4th best-placed city in Asia after Tokyo (3rd), Singapore (5th) and Seoul (7th).
+The city received high scores for accessibility (7th), economy (9th), research and development expenditure (10th), and cultural interaction (13th).
+Hong Kong’s weakest points are in the category of environment (35th) and livability where it ranks 42nd.
+In terms of city attractiveness for different audiences, Hong Kong scored highest among managers (9th) and tourists (13th).

-Ranking 42nd in the 2017 City RepTrak study, Hong Kong scores average for its international reputation.
+Ranking 37th in the 2018 City RepTrak® study, Hong Kong scores average for its international reputation.

 With an overall 13th position in the Ipsos Top Cities Index (2017), Hong Kong ranks as the 3rd best city for doing business, en par with London.
 The city is most liked by Millennials (born between 1980-95), Baby Boomers (1945-65) and Gen X (1966-79), but almost equally liked by Gen Z (those born after 1996).

-The city ranks 17th overall in the World’s Best Cities Report (2018), with a strong 5th place in the Promotion category.
+The city ranks 19th overall in the World’s Best Cities report (2020), with a strong 13th place in the Promotion category.